makeabilitylab/physcomp/sensors/hall-effect.md

 ## Make a magical magnetic LED brightener

 Let's use the Hall effect sensor to automatically change the brightness of our LED.
 Recall that $$V_{out}$$ increases as the south pole of a magnet nears and $$V_{out}$$ decreases as the north pole nears.
-Let's use this to control the brightness of our LED.
+Let's use this property to control the brightness of our LED.

+Even with this simple circuit, there are many creative possibilities: imagine a Harry Potter light that only turns on when a wizard's wand is close (the light would contain a Hall effect sensor and the wand a magnet).

 The [DRV5055](http://www.ti.com/lit/ds/symlink/drv5055.pdf) datasheet states that the maximum continuous output current is 1mA.
 Using Ohm's Law, we can calculate a safe resistance value for the current-limiting resistor such that the LED does not pull too much current. $$I=\frac{V_{cc} - V_f}{R} \to 1mA=\frac{5V-2V}{R} \to R=\frac{3V}{0.001A} = 3,000Ω$$.
 So, we'll use a 3.3kΩ.